Contact Us

 • Product management

-• Experience maintaining SaaS infrastructure (For saas-centric startups)
+• Experience maintaining SaaS infrastructure (for SaaS-centric startups)

 • Ability to set goals and determine corporate vision